Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers

-The method relies on the elegant observation that log-linear time complexity can be achieved as long as the exponentiated RPE-mask supports fast matrix-vector multiplication, and that this is the case for the RPEs defined in 1D since the the corresponding masks have a Toeplitz structure.
-Interestingly, the algorithm does not even approximate the RPE mechanism, but applies its exact variant.
-Unfortunately, the space complexity of the method is $O(Lmd)$, where $m$ stands for the number of kernel features and $L$ and $d$ are as before.
-Even though still linear in $L$, it is now much larger than for the corresponding Performer variant ($O(Lm+md+Ld)$).
-In our experiments, this variant worked well for language modeling (see Sec. \ref{sec:lm}), but ran out of memory for image classification tasks (see Sec. \ref{sec:images}).
+The method relies on the elegant observation that log-linear time complexity can be achieved as long as the exponentiated RPE mask supports fast matrix-vector multiplication.
+RPEs for sequential data satisfy this condition since the corresponding masks have a Toeplitz structure.
+However, this method has large space complexity and high memory consumption in practice (Sec. \ref{sec:lm}).
+Moreover, it heavily relies on the structure of sequential data and does not apply to 3D molecular data where the RPE masks do not have a Toeplitz structure.